-When I started my training as a psychotherapist, a friend who had just qualified gave me a book they thought I would enjoy.
+When I began my psychotherapy training, a friend who had just qualified gave me a book they thought I would enjoy.
 That book was The Gift of Therapy by the American writer, psychotherapist and existential thinker Irvin Yalom.
-It was the perfect present as the book is written with trainee therapists in mind as they begin to navigate topics such as working in the 'here and now', self-disclosure and what it means to be ‘fellow travellers’ whilst exploring the human condition.
+It was the perfect present as the book is written with trainee therapists in mind, as they begin to navigate topics such as working in the 'here and now', self-disclosure and what it means to be ‘fellow travellers’, whilst exploring the human condition.

-Since Irvin Yalom is 90-years-old and based in California, I never imagined I would get to meet him or hear him in conversation.
-So when I heard that he was promoting his new book on zoom through onlinevents.co.uk, I signed up straight away; perhaps one small consolation of lockdown.
+Since Irvin Yalom is 90-years-old and based in California, I never imagined I would get to meet him or listen to him in conversation.
+So when I heard that he was promoting his new book on zoom through onlinevents.co.uk, I signed up straight away; perhaps one small consolation of the pandemic lockdown.

 The online talk was the first time he has spoken publicly about the book.

-A Matter of Death and Life: love, loss and what matters in the end - Irvin Yalom
+A Matter of Death and Life: love, loss and what matters in the end - Irvin and Marilyn Yalom

 The Gift of Therapy - Irvin Yalom